lalvarezmat/EpiInvert/cran-comments.md

+## update 2 of EpiInvert package version 0.3.0 submission

+I have received a message from the CRAN staff signaling an error when compiling the package in "r-release-macos-arm64" due to  differences in the quality of floating point arithmetic operations.
+I have amplified the margin of error in the estimated number to avoid this problem.

+I had not detected this problem when using rhub::check() with macOS 10.13.6 compilers.

 ## update 1 of EpiInvert package version 0.3.0 submission

 Following the suggestions of the CRAN staff the Description field starts now